Genusbiz/docs/developers/defining-an-app-model/security/security-groups-and-user-accounts.md

-## Change Password for a User Account
+## Change password for a user account

 Note that passwords cannot be changed for user accounts authenticated by MicrosoftB.
 Active Directory.